 In November 2016, 55.12% of San Bernardino city registered voters approved Measure O, the citizen-initiated San Bernardino Regulate Marijuana Act of 2016.
 The initiative seeks to replace the previous ban on marijuana businesses in the City with a regulatory and permitting system.

-To assist the pubic in understanding the process of implementation, this webpage will feature status updates and relevant documents.
+To assist the public in understanding the process of implementation, this webpage will feature status updates and relevant documents.

-- The City has been served with four lawsuits regarding the validity of Measure O. Two of the lawsuits claim Measure O is invalid and that the City should stop all implementation of the measure.
+The City has been served with four lawsuits regarding the validity of Measure O. Two of the lawsuits claim Measure O is invalid and that the City should stop all implementation of the measure.
 The other two lawsuits claim the opposite, that Measure O is valid and that the City should begin implementation as soon as possible.
 Absent a valid court order, the City is obligated to implement Measure O, and has been doing so since the measure became effective in December.
 The City has also initiated its own litigation seeking a Court’s determination on the validity of Measure O and expects the Court to rule sometime this year.
+The outcome of one or more of those cases may affect the validity of some or all of Chapter 19.420, as well as any permit that may be issued thereunder.
 The complaints in each of the lawsuits are also available for download below.

 The City will continue to keep you informed of its progress in implementing Measure O and developments in the lawsuits.